GCC Compiler and Library Modules on SeaWulf

 Important Version Information

 When this software is updated, sometimes there are revisions that can significantly change how you should write your code and potentially alter the output of your programs.
-The following links provide information on update revisions and/or deprecated features:
+For detailed information on update revisions and deprecated features, refer to the following links:

 Alternative GCC Stack

-We also support newer version of GCC 12.1.0 on SeaWulf.
-If you would prefer to use this version, you will have to separately load MVAPICH2 as well.
-You can do so using the following commands:
+We also support older versions of GCC and MVAPICH on SeaWulf.
+If you would prefer to use a custom stack, you will have to separately load the modules.
+See example below:

 module load gcc/12.1.0